kamilbanas85/Electricity_Demand/README.md

 In a industry sector loead peak is during a working hours through working day.
 The value of load depends on season, bacouse air-condiction usege in offcie.

-For the Texas region, summer and winter workig day load profiles are presented below:
+For the Texas region, summer and winter a working day load profiles are presented below:

 <p align="center">
     <img src="https://user-images.githubusercontent.com/53495965/211215364-f5798cb3-3d4a-4ddf-be13-c2016ad99cdd.png" width=70% height=70%>